-- o Facts are presented clearly, sequentially, and briefly. - o Multiple solutions are possible.
-There is no single best answer. - o The case study could be used again in other contexts. - o The case study includes conflict or friction points among the characters.
+- Facts are presented clearly, sequentially, and briefly. - 0 Multiple solutions are possible.
+There is no single best answer. - The case study could be used again in other contexts. - o The case study includes conflict or friction points among the characters.